 In your chemical pathway analysis it would be helpful to discuss how your reduced mechanism taken from Liu et al. for butanol and methyl butanoate contains complete pathways leading to propargyl and A-C3H5.

 The propargyl and allyl radical mass fractions were compared by the authors computationally, with both the full and reduced mechanisms, in both rich premixed 1D flames and nonpremixed counterflow flames, and only very small differences were found.
 Therefore, no important pathways are missing in the reduced mechanism for these species.
-Since these species control PAH and soot yield, the CSR computed with the full mechanism would be essentially the same as for the reduced mechanism.
+Since these species control the PAH and soot yield, the CSR computed with the full mechanism would be essentially the same as for the reduced mechanism.